itsMapleLeaf/lovenote/scenes/ryder/new_friends.md

 Not too loudly.
 Otherwise I might've _actually_ fucking died.

-[Tabby] Looks like you've already made a friend!
+[Chris] Looks like you've already made a friend!
 Lil’ ol’ Notey don't share his snacks with just anyone.
 Took a month for me to get one, can ya believe it?

 She laughs as if it's some grand phenomenon, but I bet she just begged him and he eventually caved.